nbeversl/urtext_docs/README.md

 ### Reference Documentation

 This is a component-by-component guide for Urtext's features.
 After opening this folder in Sublime Text:
-* Ctrl-Shift-H will take you to this home node.
+* Ctrl-Shift-H will take you to the table of contents, linkining to this page at the top.
-* Get to the table of contents for the reference guide by either:

-- pressing Ctrl-Shift-E and starting to type "Urtext Usage Guide and Reference" until the node shows up.
-Press Enter to open it

-or

-- Click the "Urtext Usage Guide and Reference" link at the top of this file.
-Links can be opened by pressing either Ctrl-Shift-/ or holding down Ctrl-Shift while clicking the link with the mouse.

 ## Basic Syntax